 Bring ONE friend to hold your hand or run errands, but please don't bring your whole crew.
 My private room is small and I prefer to have a calm working environment in order to best focus on you.
 This is not a party, it's a moment of growth and forward movement, let's keep it a bit sacred.

 Don't drink the day of or the night before your tattoo

 Alcohol thins your blood and will literally push the ink out as we put it in.
 Save the drinks for the day after please.

 Don't show up sick

-If you're under the weather leading up to a tattoo appointment, best to cancel more than 48 hours prior just incase.
+If you're under the weather leading up to a tattoo appointment, best to cancel at least 48 hours prior just incase.
 If your immune system is compromised you probably won't heal well from your tattoo.
 Also, for the benefit of your artist and the shop, we'd rather you stay home and get better than spread germs.
 Thanks!